SAP-archive/SDK-ruby/README.md

 The Recast.AI Error is thrown when receiving an non-200 response from Recast.AI.

-As it inherits from ::Exception, it implements the default expection methods.
+As it inherits from ::Exception, it implements the default exception methods.

 ## More